Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Prompts

 \begin{mdframed} \begin{codeframe}

 \end{codeframe} \end{mdframed}

-\textbf{Refine Prompt:} The refine prompt is designed to instruct LLMs to update the ``old\_summary'' by incorporating information related to the ``key\_words'' from the provided ``document\_segment''.
+\textbf{Refine Prompt:} The refine prompt is designed to instruct LLMs to update the old summary by incorporating information related to the keywords from the newly provided document segment.
 The content of the refine prompt is as follows:

 \begin{mdframed} \begin{codeframe}

 \end{codeframe} \end{mdframed}